sysadminmike/pgsql-http_examples/README.md

 DETAIL:  Words longer than 2047 characters are ignored.
 ```

-Searching takes under a second on a two word query:
+Searching takes under a second on a two word query with no proper index:
 ```
 SELECT title,
        ts_rank_cd(tsv, to_tsquery('FreeBSD & Postgres')) AS rank